CS467-OPM-Site/OPM/backend/README.md

 > ```json
 > {
->     "columnName": "New Column Here",
+>     "columnTitle": "New Column Here",
 >     "columnIndex": 1,         # New column always placed at end
 >     "columnID": 1
 > }